core-wg/resource-directory/draft-ietf-core-resource-directory.md

 that purpose the scheme, IP address and port of the registered device is indicated in the Context parameter of the registration described in {{registration}}.

+It should be noted that the value of the con parameter applies to all the links of the registration and has consequences for the anchor value of the individual links as exemplified in {{weblink}}.
+An eventual (currently non-existing) con attribute of the link is not affected by the value of con parameter in the registration.

 ## Operations on the Registration Resource